Chhabra: Demographics

-Population of Children with age of 0-6 is 4649 which is 14.40% of total population of Chhabra (M).
-In Chhabra Municipality, Female Sex Ratio is of 917 against state average of 928.
-Moreover, Child Sex Ratio in Chhabra is around 857 compared to Rajasthan state average of 888.
+The population of children aged 0-6 is 4649 which is 14.40% of total population of Chhabra (M).
+In Chhabra Municipality, the female sex ratio is 917 against state average of 928.
+Moreover, the child sex ratio in Chhabra is around 857 compared to Rajasthan state average of 888.

 Culture

 Hadoti is the most spoken language of the city followed by Hindi.